FortiGate

 end

-2) Configure Firewall policy to DENY (BLOCK) traffic distant to WAN for the RFC 1918 subnets.
+Configure the firewall policy to DENY (BLOCK) traffic from the WAN for RFC 1918 subnets.

 Example of configured policy: